CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-MSIX-App-Attach.md

 # Lab 13: MSIX App Attach

 In this exercise, We'll be implementing MSIZ App Attach for AVD.
 MSIX app attach is a way to deliver MSIX applications to both physical and virtual machines.
 However, MSIX app attach is different from regular MSIX because it's made especially for Azure Virtual Desktop.
+MSIX removes the need for repackaging when delivering applications dynamically

 ## Exercise 1: Configuring AVD for MSIX App Atach